nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

     Default: on.
 When video memory is unavailable, the GPU will still attempt to accelerate X drawing operations on pixmaps allocated in system memory.

+    This option is not applicable for Tegra integrated graphics as it does not have dedicated video memory.

 Option "ForceCompositionPipeline" "string"